-In the fiscal year ended December 31, 2022, the Company introduced a share-based compensation that involves the granting of restricted shares, with the objective of providing directors (excluding outside directors) with incentives for sustainable improvement in corporate value.
+The Company has introduced a share-based compensation system that involves the granting of restricted shares, with the objective of providing directors (excluding outside directors) with incentives for sustainable improvement in corporate value.
 This move is also aimed at ensuring that directors and shareholders share the same value to a greater degree.